auticus/Unity3rdPersonDemo/Assets/Code/ReadMe.txt

 registering when the player body hit the enemy.

 !!Make sure that the collider of your weapon has code to detect when it triggers.!!

+!!
+NAV MESH !!
+Window >> AI >> Navigation
+Make sure terrain is static!
+Make sure all houses and items are static for the nav mesh!
+!!
+Make sure you have gizmos turned on to see it! !!
+!!
+Objects must be marked static for the nav mesh to go around it!!

+>> Enemy prefabs add a nav mesh agent
+Agent will calculate where we should move but we will actually move them so we can apply the external forces

+>> Nav Mesh Agent speed = 1 (we dont care)
+>> Angular Speed = 0, Acceleration = 0, Stopping Distance = 1 (so we stop when we need)